InfiniteLoop90/fhir-client-example/README.md

-# fhir-client-example: FHIR Client Example
+# FHIR Client Example

-The `fhir-client-example` demonstrates very basic functionality using the HAPI FHIR library to handle the client-side to doing a search for patients against a FHIR server, along with some rudimentary error handling.
+This `fhir-client-example` project demonstrates very basic functionality using the HAPI FHIR library to handle the client-side to doing a search for patients against a FHIR server, along with some rudimentary error handling.

 ## System requirements